0.0 The Elephant Cafe (Setting the Scene)

 - **`orders` & `order_items`**: The heartbeat of the Cafe.
 When an animal orders a dish, the elephant scribbles it down in these tables.
 This is where we will see **MVCC** and **Locking** in action as wait-staff fight over the same pages.

 - **`supply_deliveries`**: The **Infinite Ledger**.
-Every time a shipment of peanuts arrives at the back door, it is recorded here.
-This table will grow to be billions of rows long, eventually forcing us to **Partition** the depot to keep the aisles clear.
+Every time a shipment of peanuts arrives at the back door, the elephant records it here.
+This table will eventually grow to billions of rows, forcing us to **Partition** the depot just to keep the aisles clear (which we'll tackle in **[[Chapter 7/7.3 - Splitting the Depot (Partitioning)|Chapter 7.3]]**).

 ---